 Just because things are easing up doesn’t mean that you should relax on safety procedures.
 There may be a second wave of the pandemic.
-Plus, cleanliness and health are things that should remain a top priority with Coronavirus or not.
+Plus, cleanliness and health (along with good dental care) are things that should remain a top priority with Coronavirus or not.
 You should make a point to provide your children with hand sanitizer.
 You should also remind them to wash their hands regularly and cough into their elbows if they need to cough.
 This should also be a concern when finding a new La Jolla daycare center.
 Make sure the staff abide by these and other cleanliness routines and have the kids in their care do the same.

 2. Finding Work

 Many people lost their jobs because of the pandemic.
 The first thing you need to do is find work again.
 First, get your resume together.
 Next, send it out to essential companies that will not shut down due to coronavirus.
 Also, be sure to prepare for interviews by getting your professional clothes ready and practicing popular interview questions.

 When you go back to work, you won’t be able to stay at home with your children like you used to.
 If school is no longer in session, you are going to find child care.
 Searching for a new San Diego daycare center is essential but can be difficult, though.
 This is especially true if the recent pandemic has hurt your pocketbook.
 Luckily, there is help.
 TOOTRiS is one of the best resources for California Child Care Assistance programs.
 You can get help with child care, so you can go back to work and start making money again.